Entanglement dynamics of multi-parametric random states: a single parametric formulation: Abstract

 \section{Abstract}

-We theoretically analyze the dynamics of average entanglement measures of a typical quantum state of a complex system, with its reduced density matrix described by a generalized, multi-parametric Wishart ensemble with unit trace.
-Our results indicate quantitatively different rate of increase of the average Renyi and Von-Neumann entropies with evolving complexity of the state as system parameters change.
-While the state itself is multiparametric, we find that the growth of the average measures can be described in terms of an information-theoretic function, referred as the complexity parameter that could also act as a possible tool for hierarchical arrangement of entangled states.
+A non-ergodic quantum state of a many body system is in general random as well as multi-parametric, former due to a lack of exact information due to complexity and latter reflecting its varied behavior in different parts of the Hilbert space.
+An appropriate representation for the reduced density matrix of such a state is a generalized, multi-parametric Wishart ensemble with unit trace.
+Our theoretical analysis of these ensembles not only resolves the controversy about the growth rates of the average information entropies of the generic states but also leads to new insights in their entanglement dynamics.
+While the state itself is multi-parametric, we find that the growth of the average measures can be described in terms of an information-theoretic function, referred as the complexity parameter.
+The latter in turn leads to a common mathematical formulation of the measures for a wide range of states; it could also act as a possible tool for hierarchical arrangement of the entangled states of different systems.